Godoi/lab-insureai/.github/pull_request_template.md

 ---

-> Esta PR segue o fluxo automatizado.
+> Esta PR segue o fluxo automatizado:
+> `TO DO → IN PROGRESS → TESTS → DONE`